bifravst/bifravst/docs/aws/GettingStarted.rst

 To setup a new AWS account and provide credentials, complete the following steps:

-1. Navigate to your `IAM console <https://console.aws.amazon.com/iam/home?region=us-east-1#/home>`_ and add a new user for `programmatic access <https://wa.aws.amazon.com/wat.question.SEC_3.en.html>`_
+#.
+Navigate to your `IAM console <https://console.aws.amazon.com/iam/home?region=us-east-1#/home>`_
+    and add a new user for `programmatic access <https://wa.aws.amazon.com/wat.question.SEC_3.en.html>`_

-2. Attach the :code:`arn:aws:iam::aws:policy/AdministratorAccess` policy directly.
+#.
+Attach the :code:`arn:aws:iam::aws:policy/AdministratorAccess` policy directly.

     .. warning::

-        This action will create a user which can do everything in the account, therefore it should only be created in an account dedicated for Bifravst.
+        This action will create a user which can do everything in the account, therefore it should only be created in an

-3. See the `Getting Started guide <https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html>`_ to configure the AWS CDK.
+#.
+See the `Getting Started guide <https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html>`_
+    to configure the AWS CDK.

-4. As a recommended workflow, use a `direnv <https://direnv.net/>`_ plugin for your shell, which locates the environment variables in a :code:`.envrc` file in the project folder and automatically exports them.
+#.
+As a recommended workflow, use a `direnv <https://direnv.net/>`_ plugin
+    for your shell, which locates the environment variables in a :code:`.envrc` file in the project folder and automatically exports them.

-5. Create a new :code:`.envrc` file in the project folder and add the credentials that are provided to you when you create the new user.
+#.
+Create a new :code:`.envrc` file in the project folder and add the credentials
+    that are provided to you when you create the new user.

-6. Also add your preferred region and your AWS account ID (that can be found under `My Account on the AWS console <https://console.aws.amazon.com/billing/home?#/account>`_), to the :code:`.envrc` file, as shown in the following code:
+#.
+Also add your preferred region and your AWS account ID (that can be found
+    under `My Account on the AWS console <https://console.aws.amazon.com/billing/home?#/account>`_), to the :code:`.envrc` file, as shown in the following code: